elyapardes/crypto-tracker/README.md

 Run the following from the root folder of this repo:
 ```
 docker-compose up
 ```

+The docker-compose yaml is using version 3.8, the daemon version was

 The services can also be run separately.
-Assuming you have Python >3.4 installed:
+They were built using Python 3.9.
+Other versions may work but were not tested.

 ```
 python3 -m venv venv